Altuve’s HR in 9th sends Astros to World Series over Yankees

 Altuve homered off Aroldis Chapman with two outs in the ninth inning and Houston outlasted the New York Yankees 6-4 Saturday night to advance to the World Series for the second time in three years.

+“That’s one of the best moments of postseason history,” Houston general manager Jeff Luhnow said.

-In a bullpen game with a back-and-forth finish, DJ LeMahieu hit a tying, two-run shot off Astros closer Roberto Osuna in the top of the ninth.
+In a bullpen Game 6 with a back-and-forth finish, DJ LeMahieu hit a tying, two-run shot off Astros closer Roberto Osuna in the top of the ninth.
 Altuve answered with a two-run drive to left-center, setting off a wild celebration at Minute Maid Park and earning himself AL Championship Series MVP.

+- Behind a zoo built for animal actors, decades of concern and violations at Olympic Game Farm VIEW

 “Beautiful game,” Altuve said.